 its slow, yet deliberate, pace.

-of the sunrise,
+the generosity of the sunrise,

 always returning,